otasyn/jersey2-guice/README.md

 ### Dependencies

-Similar to the `pom.xml`, dependencies are listed within a `dependencies` block.
+Dependencies are listed within a `dependencies` block.

 ```groovy
 dependencies {